tstavropoulos/tstavropoulos.github.io/blargs/git_submodules.md

 ### [Taking Stock](#taking-stock)

-Let's start by looking at a few specific scenarios and what git looks like.
+Let's take a look at how git reports the `status` of a project with a submodule with and without local changes.

 #### [Example 4: The project and the submodule are up to date](#example-4-the-project-and-the-submodule-are-up-to-date)